hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 #### 2g
 [my02g-analogRead-m4-rpc.ino](my02g-analogRead-m4-rpc.ino).
 Showing how to do analogRead of A0 to A6 but on the M4 core.
 Also found that delayMicrosecond(1234); was needed between each Serial.println(); statement for RPC to fully work.

+#### 2h
+[my02h-rpc-from-m4.ino](my02h-rpc-from-m4.ino).
+Some people have been having troubles with complex varriable passing on the Arduino forum at  https://forum.arduino.cc/t/passing-variable-from-cm7-to-cm4-using-rpc/692026/4  this program just shows that the variable can be on the M4 core and use RPC to be controlled by the M7 core.
+It also shows storing more than one variable.
+The issues on the forum are using much more complex systems so not sure if this will be helpfull.

 ### Note: End advanced RPC stuff that requires a few changes to your library
  The changes were add -fexceptions to the cflags.txt and cxxflags.txt files in the board location  AppData\Local\Arduino15\packages\arduino-beta\hardware\mbed\1.2.2\variants\PORTENTA_H7_M4